newrelic-experimental/automated-apdex-thresholds/README.md

 * It sets up HTTP headers including the content type and API key (NR_USER_KEY).
 Make a GET Request to Retrieve Application Information:

 * It makes a GET request to the New Relic API to retrieve a list of applications (applications.json).
-For each application, it extracts relevant information such as appName, appId, browserApdexT, and RUMEnabled.
+For each application, it extracts relevant information such as appName & appId
 GraphQL Query for Response Time:

 * For each application, it constructs a GraphQL query (QUERY) to get the response time percentile data for the last 7 days.